Hotel Standard for Egg Grading and Egg Storage

-Yolk: may be off centre, enlarged and flattened, may show clearly visible germ development but no blood; may show other serious defects; outline may be plainly visible.
+- Yolk: may be off-centre, enlarged, and flattened, may show clearly visible germ development but no blood; may show other serious defects; outline may be visible.

 Storage and Handling of Egg:

 And because eggs have porous shells, which allow air to enter the shell.
-They should be stored away from foods that may pass on undesirable odours.
+They should be stored away from foods that may pass on undesirable odors.
 The eggs are best stored in the case to prevent moisture loss.
-Egss should only be frozen out of the shell and when not needed immediately.
+Eggs should only be frozen out of the shell and when not needed immediately.